-All land use activities will be conducted with appropriate planning and implementation to avoid or minimize adverse effects on fish, wildlife, or their habitats.
+All land use activities will be conducted with appropriate planning and implementation to avoid or minimize adverse effects on fish, wildlife, or their habitats, and on public access to those resources.

-DNR and ADF&G will enforce permit stipulations and measures appropriate to their agency.
+DNR and ADF&G will enforce permit stipulations and measures appropriate to their agency, consistent with their authorities and enforcement capabilities.
 Mitigation will be required of any significant damage to fish, wildlife, or their habitats that may occur as a direct result of the party's failure to comply with applicable law, regulations, or the conditions of the permit or lease.